ankurshukla80/apijam/Labs/PivotalJam/Lab 2 - Proxy a CF app using Edge Microgateway (Microgateway plan)/README.md

 **4. Deploy Edge Microgateway onto Pivotal Cloud Foundry**

-..a.
+   a.
 Install Edge Microgateway (Optional)

     Follow the instructions to [install and configure Edge Microgateway] (https://docs.apigee.com/api-platform/microgateway/2.5.x/installing-edge-microgateway)on your machine.

-..b.
+   b.
 Make any desired changes to the Microgateway configuration YAML file *{apigee-org}-{apigee-env}-config.yaml* created in your Apigee Edge Microgateway installation, typically in the ~/.edgemicro directory.
 (Optional)

-..c.
+   c.
 Clone the Apigee Microgateway repository.

     $ git clone https://github.com/apigee-internal/microgateway.git

     $ cd microgateway

     $ git checkout tags/v.2.5.4

-..d.
+   d.
 If you performed the optional steps a.,b above for your own install of Edge Microgateway, then copy the Microgateway configuration YAML file *{apigee-org}-{apigee-env}-config.yaml* created in your Apigee Edge Microgateway installation edited in step b. above, to the *microgateway/config* directory in the Microgateway repository cloned in step c. above.

     $ cp ~/.edgemicro/{apigee-org}-{apigee-env}-config.yaml microgateway/config

-..d'.
+   d'.
 Alternatively, copy the Microgateway configuration YAML file *amer-api-partner19-test-config.yaml* from this Lab 2 */resources* folder to the *microgateway/config* directory in the Microgateway repository cloned in step c. above.

-..e.
+   e.
 Edit the application manifest file *microgateway/manifest.yml* folder of the cloned Edge Microgateway repository to update the following env values: (Replace {your-initials} with your own).
 Leave the other values as-is.
 ```
 applications:
 - name: {your-initials}-edgemicro-app